- Sustainability A-Z

 Recycling

-WM is the largest recycler of post-consumer materials, managing more post-consumer recyclables than any other company in North America.
+WM is North America’s largest recycler, managing more post-consumer recyclables than any other company in North America.

-The types of materials we manage are changing constantly as a result of consumer behavior, education around recycling, and legislation in the U.S. and abroad.
-As demand for post-consumer recycled materials grows, WM is investing in new and innovative solutions to expand access to recycling, enabling more materials to be repurposed and reimagined as a resource.
+The types of materials we manage are changing constantly as a result of consumer behavior, education around recycling and legislation in the U.S. and abroad.
+As demand for post-consumer recycled materials grows, WM is investing in new and innovative solutions to expand access to recycling, helping to enable more materials to be repurposed and reimagined as a resource.

 Circularity

 Recycling gives materials new life — even enabling them to be used more than once by the same household.
 The process begins when a consumer places an item in a curbside bin and is completed only when a material is converted into a new product.
 For this process to remain circular, every step matters.
 Not only must goods be recycled properly, but there must also be markets for recycled materials that allow them to reenter the value chain.
 WM is committed to helping develop and promote these end markets.
-Manufacturers across the globe rely on recyclables from our recycling facilities as material inputs for their products.
-Significant opportunity remains to expand these markets further, and WM is looking for new ways to generate demand among customers and within our business.
+Manufacturers domestically and across the globe rely on recyclables from our recycling facilities as material inputs for their products.
+A significant opportunity remains to further expand these markets, and WM is looking for new ways to generate demand among customers and within our business.

 The Circularity of Recycling